 - Marketing strategy: If you’re looking to make Amazon your next revenue driver, a diverse marketing strategy is a must.
 Most SMBs, for instance, will invest in search engine optimization (SEO) and pay-per-click (PPC) ads to make it as easy as possible for people to find and buy their products.

 In most cases, some of these factors will be stronger or weaker than others.
 For example, you may have a great product at a fantastic price but a weak brand and marketing strategy.
-That doesn’t mean you shouldn’t sell on Amazon, but it does signal you’ll want to invest some time into improving your marketing plan — or hiring an Amazon marketing agency to do it for you.
+That doesn’t mean you shouldn’t sell on Amazon, but it does signal you’ll want to invest some time into improving your plan for marketing your SMB on Amazon — or hiring an Amazon marketing agency to do it for you.

 Once you determine if it’s worth selling on Amazon (based on the above factors), you can move on to learning about the pros and cons of selling on Amazon.
 These advantages and disadvantages will help you make your final decision about opening an Amazon Store.